 At present, there’s no consensus on the contraindications to bariatric surgery, bariatric surgeons are of the opinion that bariatric surgery should not be done for patients with extremely high operative risks, those who are substance abusers, or those with significant psychopathological conditions that would mitigate their understanding of the nature of the surgery and may not adhere to the life-long lifestyle changes.

 Although some authorities are of the opinion that severe gastro-oesophageal reflux disease should be a contraindication to gastric sleeve surgery, however, no consensus has been reached as another school of thought believe that a properly performed gastric sleeve will not exacerbate or induce gastro-oesophageal reflux.

 Based on the above indications and relative contraindications, it is possible to determine whether you are a candidate for gastric sleeve surgery or not.
-Before our doctor declares you as eligible for gastric sleeve surgery, your body mass index (BMI), your quality of life, and the presence of co-morbid conditions would all be put to consideration.
+Before our doctor declares you as eligible for gastric sleeve surgery (sleeve gastrectomy), your body mass index (BMI), your quality of life, and the presence of co-morbid conditions would all be put to consideration.

 If you are obese and also having a cessation of breathing while sleeping (obstructive sleep apnoea), or with cardiovascular problems such as angina, hypertension, etc. then you may be a candidate for gastric sleeve surgery.
 Please contact our helpful staff today to learn if you’re a candidate for the gastric sleeve procedure.

 - Noria, S. F., & Grantcharov, T. (2013, February).
 Biological effects of bariatric surgery on obesity-related comorbidities.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3569476/